Skip to main content

 • Discussion: Union-Management Relations.
 Authored by: Freedom Learning Group.
 Provided by: Lumen Learning.
 License: CC BY: Attribution

-This page titled 15.3: Discussion- Union–Management Relations is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Nina Burokas via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 15.3: Discussion- Union–Management Relations is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Nina Burokas via source content that was edited to the style and standards of the LibreTexts platform.